-Find answers to frequently asked questions about tennis elbow, carpal tunnel syndrome, arthritis, and other orthopedic conditions affecting the arms, elbows, hands and fingers.
+Find answers to frequently asked questions about elbow pain, tennis elbow, carpal tunnel syndrome, arthritis, and other orthopedic conditions affecting the arms, elbows, hands and fingers.
 If you have additional questions, please give us a call at 502-212-2663 for an appointment.

 Can tennis elbow be treated?

 Tennis elbow is an overuse injury.
 Reduction of the activity that caused the problem is the first line treatment followed by the use of a tennis elbow brace, NSAIDs and physical therapy.
 The best results are achieved by using the tennis elbow brace 24 / 7 except for personal care for a total of 6 weeks.

 Physical therapy teaches the person a series of stretches and deep tissue massage which aids in the healing process.
 The NSAIDs help to reduce the inflammation from tennis elbow.
 On occasion a cortisone injection is given to treat tennis elbow.
 If pain persists after 6 to 10 weeks of treatment for tennis elbow, an MRI scan is indicated.
 The MRI scan will be obtained to rule out an extensor tendon tear.

 This video gives great information about elbow pain caused by tennis elbow and tennis elbow prevention including stretches you can do to prevent tennis elbow.